-Employees who award contracts or who can influence the allocation of business, who create specifications that result in the placement of business, or who participate in negotiation of contracts must be particularly careful to avoid actions that create the appearance of favoritism or that may adversely affect Winrock's reputation for impartiality and fair dealing.

-The expected course is to refuse a courtesy from a supplier when Winrock is involved in choosing or reconfirming a supplier or under circumstances that would create an impression that offering courtesies is the way to obtain Winrock business.
+Employees who award contracts or who can influence the allocation of business, who create specifications that result in the placement of business, or who participate in negotiation of contracts are particularly in positions that risk creating negative perceptions and must always avoid actions that create the appearance of favoritism or that may adversely affect Winrock's reputation for impartiality and fair dealing.
+A gift from a supplier must be declined when Winrock is involved in choosing or reconfirming a supplier or under circumstances that would create an impression that offering gifts or courtesies is the way to obtain Winrock business.